nachtfuchs/VehicleDetectionIG/writeup_IG.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using the SVC classifier from line TODO to line TODO.
+I trained a linear SVM using the SVC classifier from line 114 to line 117.
 First of all, I used only the HOG features.
 Using the "extract_features()" function from 'VehicleDetectionFunctions.py' I accumulated the features for a subset of 1000 for each car and non-car images.
-In the next step, I used the standard scaler to normalize the features in lines TODO-TODO.
+In the next step, I used the standard scaler to normalize the features in lines 99 (file: src.py).
 Using the normalized features, the subset of data was split into training and 10% validation samples.
-The actual training was performed in line TODO (svc.fit(X_train, y_train)).
-In order to figure out the achieved accuracy I used the score()-method in line TODO(svc.score(X_test, y_test)).
+The actual training was performed in line 114 (svc.fit(X_train, y_train); file: src.py).
+In order to figure out the achieved accuracy I used the score()-method in line 120 (svc.score(X_test, y_test); file: src.py).

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-Using the "slide_window()" function from 'VehicleDetectionFunctions.py' that was used from the lesson, I received the windows of interest in line TODO (slide_window()).
+Using the "slide_window()" function from 'VehicleDetectionFunctions.py' that was used from the lesson, I received the windows of interest in line 215 (slide_window()).
 The function uses different window sizes and overlaps to create windows on the input image.
 I decided that I want to identify vehicle close, mid and far away from the ego vehicle.
 Using the software GIMP I found out that window sizes of (92, 92) for far-distanced, (144, 144) for mid-distanced, and (256, 256) for close-distanced vehicles is a reasonable choice.
 For the overlap I thought that a dense map of windows is a good approach to detect vehicles, so I chose an overlap of 80%.
 It takes more calculation time, but my goal is to have a good identification performance which should be better with many windows.
-Once I received the window coordinates, I used the search_windows()-function in line TODO (hot_windows = search_windows) to classify the windows as cars or non-cars.
+Once I received the window coordinates, I used the search_windows()-function in line 148(hot_windows = search_windows; file: src.py) to classify the windows as cars or non-cars.
 The underlying function is "single_img_features()".
 It uses the image features and assigns them to the trained classifier in the above rubric.
-The classifier performs a prediction on the image features in line TODO(clf.predict(test_features)) in file "VehicleDetectionFunctions.py".
+The classifier performs a prediction on the image features in line 278 (clf.predict(test_features)) in file "VehicleDetectionFunctions.py".

 ![alt text][image3]